ipfs-cluster/ipfs-cluster-website/content/documentation/getting-started/pinning.md

 ```

 As we see, the pin started pinning in two places (replication = 2).
-When we check the pin object, we see the peer IDs it was allocated to and that it is called `cluster-website`.
+When we check the pin object, we see both the peer IDs it was allocated to and that it is called `cluster-website`.

-Pins can be removed anytime with `ipfs-cluster-ctl pin rm`.
+Pins can be removed at any time with `ipfs-cluster-ctl pin rm`.